hobbies for women in their 30s

 This is my favorite hobby.
 Weightlifting is therapy for me, and like yoga, it has many mental health and physical benefits.

 As the saying goes, movement is medicine, and lifting weights is a great way to prioritize your health and foster self-confidence.
-Check out your local gym to see their services to help you get started.
+Check out your local gym to see what services they offer to help you get started.

 One of the best ways to spend time in nature is hiking.
 Fortunately, hiking is an inexpensive hobby and extremely easy to start.
 You can go hiking alone or take your hiking buddy with you.